daniel1noble/thermal_tol_interactions/README.md

 - Think about moving multi species model into the main text.
 - Keep the Evolution Box.
 Don't agree with reviewer.
 We have plenty of examples where extreme heat drives rapid evolution (see recent review: Baeckens, S. and Donihue, C.M., 2025.
 Evolutionary consequences of extreme climate events.
 Current Biology, 35(17), pp.R850-R864.).
 It impacts strength of selection and also available genetic variation.
 Maybe just add more on extreme heat to point out evolution of extremes is different and may not be predictable over longer time frames
 - Key examples in main text should be the solutions and multi-species models
-- Maybe in the main paper just state "Code to generate examples can be found on GitHHub" and that will be a way to point to tutorial.
+- Maybe in the main paper just state "Code to generate examples can be found on GitHub" and that will be a way to point to tutorial.
 We definitely need to provide reproducible code.

+# Chat with Margie on revisions
+- directional selection for evolution of heat tolerance; a lot of species respond very quickly but trees may not and selection even stochastic has consequences for genetic variation.
+Need to just bring a bit about that into the main text.
+- repeated heatwaves lead to more directional selection over longer times if extreme heat back to back becomes more common, which will happen.